SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

 * You can make the bucket publicly accessible, i.e. no authentication is needed.
 That means that anyone with the URL to the data can access it.
 This is the easiest way to do it, but also the least secure.
-You can read more about how to make your buckets public [here](https://cloud.google.com/storage/docs/access-control/making-data-public).
+You can read more about how to make your buckets public [in the making data public guide](https://cloud.google.com/storage/docs/access-control/making-data-public).

 * You can use the service account that you created in the previous module to authenticate the VM.
 This is the most secure way to do it, but also the most complicated.
 You first need to give the service account the correct